ssilverman/TeensyDMX/README.md

 timing than it does with a physical connection.
 Perhaps a future release will rename this API concept or address it with the timer...

+#### Keeping short packets

+_Short packets_ are nothing more than valid-looking packets that span a duration less than 1196us.
+The default is to discard them because they may indicate line noise.

+It is possible to keep the data from these packets by enabling the "Keep Short Packets" feature using the `setKeepShortPackets` function.
+If these are kept then the `PacketStats::isShort` variable will indicate whether the associated packet is a _short packet_.

+Recall that the `readPacket` function can atomically retrieve packet statistics associated with the packet data.
+If `packetStats()` is used instead, then there's no guarantee that the values will be associated with the most recent or next packet data retrieval calls.

+Note that there is also an `isKeepShortPackets` function that can be polled for the current state of this feature.

 ### Packet statistics

 Packet statistics are tracked and the latest can be retrieved from a `PacketStats` object returned by `packetStats()`.
 Included are these variables:

 1. `size`: The latest received packet size.
+2. `isShort`: Whether the last packet was a _short packet_, a packet having a duration less than 1196us.
+Keeping these packets can be enabled with the `setKeepShortPackets` function.
-2. `timestamp`: The timestamp of the last packet received.
+3. `timestamp`: The timestamp of the last packet received.
+This is set to the time the packet was recognized as a packet and not the end of the last stop bit.
-3. `breakPlusMABTime`: The sum of the BREAK and MAB times.
+4. `breakPlusMABTime`: The sum of the BREAK and MAB times.
 It's not possible to determine where the BREAK ends and the MAB starts without using another pin to watch the RX line.
 To set up a connected pin, see `setRXWatchPin` and the section above on _RX line monitoring_.
-4. `breakToBreakTime`: The latest measured BREAK-to-BREAK time.
+5. `breakToBreakTime`: The latest measured BREAK-to-BREAK time.
 Note that this is not collected at the same time as the other variables and only represents the last known duration.
 This will be out of sync with the rest of the values in the presence of packet errors.
-5. `packetTime`: The duration of the last packet, measured from BREAK start to the end of the last slot.
+6. `packetTime`: The duration of the last packet, measured from BREAK start to the end of the last slot.
-6. `breakTime`: The packet's BREAK time.
+7. `breakTime`: The packet's BREAK time.
-7. `mabTime`: The packet's MAB time.
+8. `mabTime`: The packet's MAB time.

 If the RX line is not being monitored, then the BREAK and MAB times will be set to zero.